ekaterinatao/hackathon_Code_Crusaders/README.md

 **To launch database on your server follow next steps:**
 1. [Gradio_prod.py](https://github.com/ekaterinatao/hackathon_Code_Crusaders/blob/master/Gradio_prod.py) should be hosted on the server (`0.0.0.0` port `8000`) to launch the app.
 This code reads the data and constructs the interface using gradio.
-2. [StartUps_DB.db](https://github.com/ekaterinatao/hackathon_Code_Crusaders/blob/master/StartUps_DB.db) is the SQLite database containing the table `StartUps_DB`.
-The database should be in the root folder (otherwise the path in Gradio_prod.py should be changed).
+2. Create SQLite database using code [here](https://github.com/ekaterinatao/hackathon_Code_Crusaders/blob/main/database_to_sql.ipynb).
+The database contains the table `StartUps_DB`.
+The database should be placed in the root folder (otherwise the path in Gradio_prod.py should be changed).
 3. To run in the background **screen** should be installed via linux command:
     `sudo apt-get install screen`
 4. Create new session: